prateekbhagdev/minimal-mistakes/docs/_pages/about.md

 classes: wide
 ---

 I am Prateek Bhagdev.
 I come from Shahdol, a small town in India.
-I completed my bachelors degree in Computer Science & Engineering & Yeah...
+I completed my bachelors degree in Computer Science & Engineering, & Yeah...
 I dropped out of Electronics & Communication Engineering prior to that.
 I graduated as PGD in Advance Computing from Centre for Development of Advanced Computing & PGD in Information Technology Management from Symbiosis Centre for Management & Human Resource Development.

 I work in the fields of Product Management, Design, Technology, HCI & Human Factors.
 I believe there is lot that we can apply & connect with these fields into this huge universe & vice versa.
 I do what I love and I love what I do.
 I like thinking, observing, & working on ideas whenever have one.
 I believe in creating opportunities and possibilities in the world by amalgamation of technology and creativity.